These Are the 10 Players Who Could Swing the Outcome of Super Bowl 57

-Super Bowl 57 impact players not named Mahomes or Hurts originally appeared on NBC Sports Chicago
+Super Bowl 57 impact players not named Mahomes or Hurts originally appeared on NBC Sports Philadelphia

 Patrick Mahomes and Jalen Hurts are set to make history at Super Bowl LVII as the first African American starting quarterbacks to lead their respective teams and play against one another for a chance to hoist the Lombardi Trophy.